Low Influence, Utility, and Independence in Differential Privacy: A Curious Case of $3 \choose 2$: Introduction

 Additionally, it turns out that it is possible to characterize the space of general joint mechanisms, at least for mechanisms with finite inputs and outputs.
 While this space has a larger dimension due to the increased number of degrees of freedom, we show that this increased dimensionality may be a blessing, rather than a curse.
 For example, we shall show that the $\iota$-LI property can be expressed as a linear constraint over the space of general mechanisms -- a fact that is no longer true if one restricts oneself to independent mechanisms.

 The relationship between independence, differential privacy, triviality, and low influence is represented graphically in Figure~\ref{fig: triangle}.
 The green edge signifies independent and useful mechanisms that are prevalent in differential privacy literature (but cannot be arbitrarily low influence).
 The red edge signifies the subset of independent differentially private mechanisms that can be arbitrarily low influence, but are trivial (hence, not useful).
 The results of this paper advocate for further studying non-independent differentially private mechanisms (existing on the blue edge) that can be jointly low influence and useful.
+For example, non-independent schemes could be useful for differentially private voting schemes.
+As we showed in the first numerical example, if a private voting scheme is not low influence, then either a single voter changing their vote can change the outcome significantly, or the noise in the mechanism is playing a significant role in the outcome, both undesirable properties.